instadw/instadwell-blog/_posts/2025-10-27-hyderabad-pg-co-living-and-student-accommodation-the-ultimate-guide.md

 Between ₹5,000 and ₹12,000, depending on area and amenities.

 **Q2.
 Which is the safest area for women’s PGs?**
-Hitec City, Gachibowli, and Kondapur — most have biometric entry and CCTV.
+Hitec City, Gachibowli, and Kondapur, most have biometric entry and CCTV.

 **Q3.
 Are PGs near IT hubs expensive?**
 Slightly, but they save you commute time and transport costs.